British America: European exploration and colonization

-Around 1000 CE, two settlements on the modern Canadian island of Newfoundland were established by Norse Viking explorers, but were soon abandoned.
+Around 1000 AD, two settlements on the modern Canadian island of Newfoundland were established by Norse Viking explorers, but were soon abandoned.
 The next known European settlement in North America occurred some 500 years later.
 In 1492, a Spanish expedition led by Spanish explorer Christopher Columbus landed in the Caribbean, on an island whose identity is disputed.
 Christopher's brother, Bartholomew Columbus, founded the Spanish colony of Santo Domingo on the island of Hispaniola in 1496, the first European colony since the Norse's.
 In 1526, Spain founded the San Miguel de Gauldape colony in either modern Georgia or the Carolinas.
 It lasted for a few months.

 In 1534, France explored the Gulf of St. Lawrence, starting fur trade with the natives, and eventually what became their colony New France.
 In 1559, Spain founded a settlement at modern Pensacola, Florida, which was abandoned by 1561.
 In 1570, Spanish Jesuits founded the Ajacán Mission at Chesapeake Bay in modern Virginia, but they were killed by the local Powhatan people.
 In 1589 or 1599, a French colony was founded at Sable Island in Nova Scotia, but the colony had failed by 1603; another French colony at Saint Croix Island in modern Maine also existed from 1604 to 1607.
 In 1604, near the Gulf of St. Lawrence, France started a new colony, later named Quebec.